niCodeLine/pronostiCard/README.md

 ## Features

-- **Considers Usless data**: If the average of the probabilty of rain is 0, it changes the second showing the percentage of clouds instead.
+- **Considers Uslessness of Data**: If the average of the probabilty of rain is 0, it changes the second graph showing the percentage of clouds instead.
+- **Redaction**: It gets random generated responses explaining the weather to give it a more natural feeling.
 - **Beautiful**: Nice colors.

 ## Contributions